-[Add where the affirmative defense is not raised:
+child in the sexual performance.7] [Add where the affirmative defense is not raised:

-It is not an element of this crime, and thus the People are not required to prove beyond a reasonable doubt, that the defendant knew the child was less than seventeen years of age.8]

-In order for you to find the defendant guilty of this crime, the People are required to prove, from all of the evidence in the case, beyond a reasonable doubt, both of the following two elements:

-1. That on or about (date), in the county of (county), the defendant, (defendant's name), employed, authorized or induced a child less than seventeen years of age to engage in a sexual performance; and or being a parent, legal guardian or custodian of a child less than seventeen years of age, he/she consented to the participation by such child in a sexual performance; and
+It is not an element of this crime, and thus the People are not required to prove beyond a reasonable doubt, that the defendant knew the child was less than seventeen years of age.8] In order for you to find the defendant guilty of this crime, the People are required to prove, from all of the evidence in the case, beyond a reasonable doubt, both of the following two elements: 1.
+That on or about (date), in the County of (county), the defendant, (defendant's name), produced, directed, or promoted a performance which included sexual conduct by a child less than seventeen years of age; and 2.
+That the defendant knew the character and content of such performance.

-Select appropriate alternative:

-7 Penal Law § 263.25.That statute also authorizes proof of the age of the child by "any other method authorized by any applicable provision of law or by the rules of evidence at common law."

-2. That the defendant knew the character and content of such sexual performance.